nuitrcs/r_ggplot_july2018/readme.md

 ![rstudio cloud new project](images/rstudiocloud.png)

-*You should wait until 2-3 days before the workshop to do this, to ensure you have the most current version of the workshop files.**
+*You should wait until the morning of the workshop to do this, to ensure you have the most current version of the workshop files.**

 You will also need to install packages in this project space.